Becksteinlab/lammps/doc/src/fix_graphics_surface.rst

 * Nevery = update graphics information every this many time steps
 * type = an atom type value to select the color of the surface
 * isovalue = isovalue for the surface selection (unitless)
-* radius = radius of the atoms for computing the isosurface density (may be a variable)
 * one or more keyword/args pairs may be appended
 * keyword = *quality* or *filename* or *binary* or *pad*